cyberbotics/webots-doc/guide/how-to.md

 **Keywords**: ContactProperties, asymmetric friction

 ![asymmetric_friction2.png](images/asymmetric_friction2.png) This example shows the setup of asymmetric friction between two solids.
-A solid is composed of two cylinders is sliding down a leaning plane.
+A solid composed of two cylinders is sliding down a leaning plane.
-The black strips on the cylinders indicate the friction direction: there is a smaller friction along the black lines.
+The black strips on the cylinders indicate the friction direction: there is smaller friction along the black lines.
 Rotate the solid to modify its speed.